Liberty Vittert: Career

+Vittert is an Ambassador for the Royal Statistical Society, a named BBC Expert Woman in Mathematics, and an elected member of the International Statistical Institute (ISI).
+Given these positions, she is regularly asked to testify as an expert witness in a multitude of cases.
+For example, in Spring of 2024, Vittert testified in front of the United States Senate Health, Education, Labor and Pensions Committee on the possibility of introducing a 32 hour work week into law in the United States.

 Education

-Vittert earned her B.S. in Mathematics and a Concentration in Political Science from the Massachusetts Institute of Technology.
-She received her Ph.D. from the University of Glasgow’s School of Mathematics and Statistics, in addition to a Diplome de Patisserie et Cuisine de Base from Le Cordon Bleu Paris.
+Vittert earned her B.S. in mathematics with a concentration in political science from the Massachusetts Institute of Technology.
+She received her Ph.D. from the University of Glasgow's School of Mathematics and Statistics, in addition to a Diplome de Patisserie et Cuisine de Base from Le Cordon Bleu Paris.

 Personal life

 Vittert was raised in St. Louis, Missouri.
-In 2002, Vittert won the National One Design World Championship as crew.
-She was named one of the "Coolest People in Scotland" in 2018 by the Herald.
+She was named one of the "Coolest People in Scotland" in 2018 by The Herald.
 Her brother, Leland Vittert, is an Emmy-nominated anchor on NewsNation.
+Liberty is married to Moore Capito, an American politician and son of Shelley Moore Capito.
+In 2025, they had a son, Holt Capito.